mackelab/sinn/README.md

 ## Development status

-At present *sinn* is at a pre-alpha stage of development.
-Version 0.2 should settle the core API (everything related to the `History` and `Model` classes), but less mature elements may still see some changes.
+At present *sinn* is at an alpha stage of development.
+With version 0.2, we expect to have settled the core API (everything related to the `History` and `Model` classes), but less mature elements may still see some changes.

 ### v0.2dev release

 The current version is a near-complete rewrite of the library, with focus on eliminating stale and duplicated code, more natural model definitions, proper unit testing, and simpler integration into larger workflows.
 In particular, the use of *Pydantic* throughout means that model objects and parameters can be trivially saved and loaded from disk.
-Although some [planned changes](https://github.com/mackelab/sinn/issues/1) are still work in progress, the update of the core functionality is complete and already better tested than in the previous version.
+A summary of changes introduced with v0.2 can be found [here](https://github.com/mackelab/sinn/commit/2a6c07291d4405a1c79441279f73f62e1a17e03e), and a partial list of planned changes [here](https://github.com/mackelab/sinn/issues/4).

 These changes were motivated by my own frustrations with v0.1, with regard to managing large numbers of simulations and workflows with multiple steps.